liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/dev-studio/07-searching-liferay-portal-source-with-dev-studio.markdown

 ---
-header-id: searching-product-source-in-dev-studio
+header-id: searching-sharepoint-source-in-dev-studio
 ---

-# Searching @product@ Source in Dev Studio
+# Searching @sharepoint@ Source in Dev Studio

 [TOC levels=1-4]

-In Liferay Dev Studio, you can search through @product@'s source code to aid in the development of your project.
+In Liferay Dev Studio, you can search through @sharepoint@'s source code to aid in the development of your project.
 Liferay provides great resources to help with development (e.g., official documentation, [docs.liferay.com](https://docs.liferay.com/),